RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Analysis

 \subsubsection{Liveness of Intra-shard Consensus}

-We use the definition of liveness as the finality for one block which is the same as other works\cite{zamanirapidchain}.
-As we mentioned before, the expectation round for an honest leader is around two in the worst case.
+We use the definition of liveness as the finality for one block which is the same as other works~\cite{zamani2018rapidchain}.
+Recalling that the expectation round for an honest leader is around two in the worst case.
+First, we prove the liveness of the Raft consensus on the transaction block.
 The honest leader will send the valid TxList and since half of the shard members are honest, the TxDecSet can be given.
-Thus all the honest shard members will accept a valid block.
-If the current leader is a malicious one who wants to stop the consensus or other malicious behaviour, the rolling process will be launched and a new leader will eventually be selected.
-Thus a valid block will be proposed by an honest leader and accepted by the honest majority with a proof - TxDecSet.
-Although the proof above is for transaction block, it is also suitable for reputation block.
+Thus all the honest shard members will accept a valid TB.
+If the current leader is a malicious one who remains silent or sends malicious information, the predefined timeout and the Byzantine fault tolerance consensus will launch a view-change and a new leader will eventually be selected.
+Thus a valid TB will finally be proposed by an honest leader.
+Secondly, the liveness of Byzantine fault tolerance is guaranteed by the RapidChain's consensus.
+The adding of the \emph{response} round will not violate the originally liveness consensus as follows: At the end of the \emph{accept} round, all the honest validators know whether to accept the RB.
+If the leader is malicious, the view-change happens otherwise the \emph{response} will be finished by all the honest validators.